pin-people/toy_robot_front/README.md

 ### Challenge

-You are expected to create a simple FrontEnd application integrated with our API to execute the commands (beware the BackEnd developers left unsolved bugs!!!), feel free to use any tools you are most confortable with and to be creative on the layout.
+You are expected to create a simple FrontEnd application integrated with our API which processes the commands and return the expected result (beware the BackEnd developers left some surprise bugs!!!).
+Feel free to use any tools you are most confortable with and to be creative.

 The API documentation can be found [here](https://app.swaggerhub.com/apis/Pin-People/ToyRobotAPI/1.0.0) and its base URL is https://toy-robot-api.herokuapp.com.